l2beat/earl/docs/guides/mocks.md

 You should see an error saying that the mock was not exhausted.

-Similiary, if you would change `data` array you would get: an error about unexpected call.
+Similarly, if you would change `data` array you would get: an error about unexpected call.
 It's important to realize that this error is thrown right when call happens NOT at the end of the test.
 This can help you write more strict tests.

 ### Typing mocks